This website uses cookies to help improve your user experience

 AI scoring solutions provide unparalleled speed and repeatability of data analysis, enabling real-time monitoring of company activity across multiple sources.
 Supported by human-led research, AI-generated ESG scores help businesses and individuals more accurately assess the sustainability of their investment opportunities, improve long-term strategy with hard data, and connect with companies whose values match their own.

-In recent years, the role of AI in trading has been expanding significantly, now reaching up to 80% in the stock market.
-Like human traders, machines can learn to discover meaningful patterns by examining historical data.
-Combined with current information from around the web, this allows algorithmic trading systems to make accurate predictions about the behavior of stocks, bonds, commodity, and currency prices in changing market conditions.
+In recent years, the role of AI in trading has expanded significantly, with the market projected to grow from $21.59 billion in 2024 to $24.53 billion in 2025 at a CAGR of 13.6%, reaching $40.47 billion by 2029, according to The Business Research Company2.
+Like human traders, machines can learn to discover meaningful patterns by analyzing historical data.
+Combined with real-time market updates, this allows AI-driven trading systems to make accurate predictions about stocks, bonds, commodities, and currency prices under changing conditions.

-As trading is heavily dependent on emotion, many automated trading solutions now employ sentiment analysis to process call transcripts, news stories, and social media posts, and turn unstructured data into actionable insights.
-Machines also outperform humans in spotting anomalies in real time, enabling users to profit from fast-evolving opportunities that might be missed by the human eye.
+As trading is heavily influenced by emotion, many automated solutions now employ sentiment analysis tools to process call transcripts, news stories, and social media posts, transforming unstructured data into actionable insights.
+AI also outperforms humans in detecting anomalies, enabling traders to capitalize on opportunities that might otherwise go unnoticed.

 With the advent of online payments and mobile banking, financial companies find themselves exposed to new security challenges.
 To successfully withstand malicious attacks 24/7, fintech systems have to stay up to date with cutting-edge technologies like artificial intelligence.